Moschino: Jeremy Scott, 2013–2023

 In 2014, Scott designed a smiley face themed outfit for Katy Perry's world tour and in 2015 designed a black one-piece outfit with Swarovski crystals for Madonna's world tour.

 In April 2018, Moschino announced a collaboration with H&M. The following year, Moschino collaborated with EA Games for a Sims 4 collection.
 The collection featured clothing with pixelated illusions inspired by the computer game.

 With the 2019 Met Gala's theme Camp: Notes on Fashion, Katy Perry wore a gown that looked like a chandelier, created by Moschino, and Kacey Musgraves arrived appearing like a life-size Barbie, also by Moschino.

 In 2021, Aeffe S.p.A. gained full control of Moschino, by acquiring the remaining 30 percent stake it did not originally own, at the price of 66.6 million euros ($78.51 million).

 In March 2023, Scott announced his exit from the creative director position.

 Davide Renne, 2023

 In October 2023, Aeffe announced Davide Renne as the new creative director of Moschino, overseeing the women's and men's lines and accessories.
 He joined Moschino after a 20-year career at Gucci.
 He assumed the role on 1 November, but died from a suspected heart attack in Milan nine days later, at the age of 46.

-Adrian Appiolaza, 2024–present
+Adrian Appiolaza, 2024–2026

 In January 2024, Adrian Appiolaza was appointed as the new creative director of Moschino.
 Prior to his appointment, Appiolaza worked at Loewe for 10 years as womenswear design director under Jonathan Anderson.
 Appiolaza is a graduate of Central Saint Martins and has also worked at Chloé, Alexander McQueen, and Miu Miu.
+In June 2026, Appiolaza exited the house.
+According to Lauren Sherman of Puck he will be replaced by Loris Messina and Simone Rizzo of Sunnei.